 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase an item, I will receive a commission at no extra cost to you.
 All opinions are my own.

 Traveling 4,000 miles for college football?
 That’s right; my family and I made the trip all the way to Dubin, Ireland just to watch an American football game!

 For years I’ve been trying to get my family to go to Ireland, ever since our first trip to London in 2012.
 I love Ireland, it’s one of my favorite places, but I am not enough to convince my family to take a trip to Ireland.
 But college football is.
-Besides being the weirdest reason to tell people you’re going on vacation for (“You’re going to Ireland for American football?”), the trip came with plenty of perks.
+Besides being the weirdest reason to tell people why you’re traveling (“You’re going to Ireland for American football?”), the trip came with plenty of perks.

 An Airplane Full of Nerds

 My dad is a Georgia Tech grad, so the thing that finally convinced him in the end to take us to Ireland was the Georgia Tech vs. Boston College being held in Dublin as part of the Aer Lingus College Football Classic.
 And since the only people who can afford to go to an international football game are alumni, Tech offered some nice alumni packages, which always makes traveling easier.

 As Georgia Tech is an Atlanta-based team, our Delta flight from Atlanta to Dublin was packed full of engineers decked out in blue and gold.
 They played the school’s fight song over the intercom during boarding.
 These nerds had a good ol’ time.

 And so we were off, traveling 4,000 to take over a foreign city for a football game.